-17. Over the years, there has been growing concerns over the potential adverse effects that may occur from exposure to pesticides having endocrine disrupting properties.
+- 18. Over the years, there has been growing concerns over the potential adverse effects that may occur from exposure to pesticides having endocrine disrupting properties.
 Such pesticides may have the potential to alter the functioning of endocrine system in humans.
 These concerns have driven the member countries to develop regulatory approaches for pesticides exhibiting endocrine disrupting properties, with the limited scientific information available.
-Different Risk Management approaches by countries in regulating pesticides having endocrine disrupting properties may not lead to any gains countries in regulating pesticides having endocrine disrupting properties may not lead to any gains objectively in respect of food safety but could only lead to trade difficulties.

-- 18. Therefore, evidence based assessment of actual risk associated with such pesticides is very important in regulatory decisions otherwise there is every possibility that some of the pesticides (still one of the important component of Pest Management System) will be removed despite of their safe usage.
+Different Risk Management approaches by countries in regulating pesticides having endocrine disrupting properties may not lead to any gains objectively in respect of food safety but could only lead to trade difficulties. - 19.
+Therefore, evidence based assessment of actual risk associated with such pesticides is very important in regulatory decisions otherwise there is every possibility that some of the pesticides (still one of the important component of Pest Management System) will be removed despite of their safe usage.
 Such approach may do little or nothing to protect public health but has the potential to significantly impact the sustainable agricultural production, food security and disruption of international food trade.
-Accordingly, it is the need of the hour to have guidelines for determination of pesticides as endocrine disruptors and harmonized Risk Management Approaches in terms of their presence in food which can be uniformly followed by member countries. - 19.
-The Codex Alimentarius Commission (CAC) is ideally placed under its mandate to consider such emerging issues which could lead to repercussions in international trade, and develop harmonized guidelines to ensure health protection and fair practices in the international food trade.
-CCPR is an appropriate Committee to deal with pesticides having endocrine disrupting properties. - 20.
+Accordingly, it is the need of the hour to have guidelines for determination of pesticides as endocrine disruptors and harmonized Risk Management Approaches in terms of their presence in food which can be uniformly followed by member countries. - 20.
+One of the strategic objectives of the Codex Alimentarius Commission (CAC) is to proactively identify emerging issues and members' needs and consider such emerging issues which could lead to repercussions in international trade, and develop harmonized guidelines to ensure health protection and fair practices in the international food trade.
+Further, CCPR is the relevant technical bodyto deal with pesticides having endocrine disrupting properties.
+Accordingly, the Committee needs to take cognizance of the issue and initiate new work on the pesticides as endocrine disruptors. - 21.
 A similar work on development of risk management guidelines to address chemicals inadvertently present in food at very low levels- is already approved by the Commission and currently undertaken by CCCF.
-Recently, another similar new work proposal on harmonized guidelines for biopesticides has been endorsed by CCPR (REP18/PR, Paragraphs 158-160).
+Recently, another similar new work proposal on harmonized guidelines for bio-pesticides has been endorsed by CCPR (REP18/PR, Paragraphs 158-160).